Could too many protein supplements or steak dinners be a hidden cause of your fatigue?

 FYI: the human brain weights ~2lbs but consumes roughly 20% of your daily calories.
 That’s about 400 calories every day!

 If you decrease protein, where do you get calories from?

 If you decrease both your protein and carbohydrate intake, you’re still going to need to get adequate calories each day. in order to do this, I recommend you use healthy fats.
 Fats will bring stabilization to your blood sugar.
 And because of this, they are likely one of the best foods to help you overcome fatigue.

 Did you know: one gram of protein or carbohydrates is about four calories.
 One gram of fat is nine calories.

-Since digesting foods high in fat takes a long time (and a lot of effort by your body) they will have a stabilizing effect on your blood sugar.
-This is why you likely feel full much longer after having bacon and eggs for breakfast instead of a coffee and a muffin.
+Since digesting foods high in fat takes a long time – and a lot of effort by your body – they will have a stabilizing effect on your blood sugar.
+This is why you feel full much longer after having bacon and eggs for breakfast instead of a coffee and a donut.

 The takeaway here is that foods like protein and carbohydrates can have a negative effect on your blood sugar.
 If your blood sugar is imbalanced, you’re likely to suffer from fatigue.
 Fats help to balance blood sugar.
 Therefore, they can be an amazing food source to help you overcome fatigue.